tommywalkie/vite-register/README.md

 ## Usage

-This hook can be used with the Node CLI and in some test runners supporting hooks via the `-r` (`--require`) option.
+This hook can be used with the Node CLI and some test runners supporting hooks via the `-r` (`--require`) option.

 ```bash
 echo 'VITE_FOO="hello world"' > .env